-5 Steps to Advance Your IT Service Career
+5 Steps to Advance Your Career in IT Service Management

-DO YOU NEED SOME ADVICE ON HOW TO ADVANCE YOUR IT SERVICE CAREER?
+DO YOU NEED SOME ADVICE ON HOW TO ADVANCE YOUR CAREER IN IT SERVICE MANAGEMENT?
 HERE ARE SOME CONCRETE STEPS TO MOVE FORWARD.

-Every great figure in IT service has been in your shoes.
+Every great figure in IT service management had to start somewhere.
 You could be just starting out as a technician or analyst.
 You could be an IT service manager looking to make the leap to CIO.
-Regardless of your status, there are key steps that every person takes to successfully grow their IT service career.
+Regardless of your status, there are key steps that every person takes to successfully advance their IT service career.

 It can feel daunting to set a plan around career advancement, especially if you’re inexperienced.
 But, if you want more control over the direction of your career, you need a plan to do it.